renan2158/arvore/README.md

 </p>

 <h1 align="center">
-  <strong>This project was one of the challenges proposed at the <a href="https://www.megahack.com.br/">Mega Hack</a> 3.0, and in this project, we remade the whole design and user experience on either mobile and website.</strong>
+  <strong>This project was the solution developed by our team for one of the challenges proposed at the <a href="https://www.megahack.com.br/">Mega Hack</a> 3.0, we reimagined the whole design and user experience on either mobile and website.</strong>
 </h1>

+### :dart: The challenge

+The challenge proposed by the <a href="https://www2.arvoredelivros.com.br/">Árvore de Livros</a> was: how to democratize the acess and encourage students to read more?

+The <a href="https://www2.arvoredelivros.com.br/">Árvore de Livros</a> works only with schools and their goal is to change the reading education culture in Brazil.
+The company has a digital platform for the students at the partner schools.
+The students access the platform for reading digital books and for doing custom tasks proposed by their teacher.

+We realized that each student interacts with the platform for a long time, so we tried to focus on changing the way the platform interacts with the students.
+We tried to make it more flashy, intuitive, and pleasant to use.
+We worked with colors, animations, and either a background sound.
+And finally, we proposed some improvements for the league used in the platform.

 ### :fire: Technologies used in the development